 CI’s mangrove restoration projects are critical to addressing climate change impacts — and protecting communities.

 Unsustainable aquaculture: the greatest threat to mangroves

 Approximately 75 percent of the world’s mangrove forests are found in just 15 countries.
 Indonesia, a country of 17,000 tropical islands, has by far the largest mangrove forest cover, followed by Brazil, Malaysia, Papua New Guinea and Australia.
 Despite their wide-ranging benefits and importance, mangroves are being destroyed and degraded at an alarming rate.
-Around the tropics, mangrove forests are being cleared for cleared for aquaculture (fish and shrimp ponds) and other agriculture as well as coastal urban development along the coasts.
+Around the tropics, mangrove forests are being cleared for aquaculture (fish and shrimp ponds) and other agriculture as well as coastal urban development along the coasts.
 They also suffer from land based pollution and from impacts of rapid sea-level rise.

 Unsustainable aquaculture is the largest and most pressing threat to mangrove ecosystems worldwide with increasing rates of pond development in Asia and South America.
 For example, while Indonesia today is home to 22 percent of the world’s mangroves, in the last 30 years, Indonesia has lost 40 percent of its mangroves, mainly as a result of shrimp and fish ponds.
 Recently, palm oil plantations have also been an additional pressure on Indonesian mangroves.